Martchus/syncthingtray/README.md

 GitHub only contains a fraction of the available options.

 ## Supported platforms
 * Designed to work under any desktop environment supported by Qt with tray icon support (can be shown as regular window if tray icon support is not available)
 * No desktop environment specific libraries required (only for optional features/integrations)
-* Tested under
+* Known to work under
-    * X Window System
+    * Plasma
-        * Plasma 5 (beside Qt Widgets based version there is a native "Plasmoid")
     * Openbox/lxqt/LXDE
     * Openbox/qt5ct/Tint2
     * Awesome/qt5ct
     * Cinnamon (native look and feel using [adwaita-qt](https://github.com/FedoraQt/adwaita-qt))
     * Deepin Desktop Environment
     * Xfce
-    * Wayland
-        * Plasma 5
     * Sway/Swaybar/Waybar
     * Windows 10
     * macOS 10.14 Mojave

-If you can confirm it works under other desktop environments, please add it to the list.
+For Plasma, there's (in addition to the Qt Widgets based version) also a "native" Plasmoid.
+Note that the latest version of Syncthing Tray generally also requires the latest version of Plasma as no testing on earlier versions is done.
+Use the Qt Widgets based version on older Plasma versions.

 The section "Known bugs and workarounds" below contains information and workarounds for certain caveats.

 ## Features
 * Provides quick access to most frequently used features but does not intend to replace the official web UI